CMS logoCMS event Hgg

 Figure A4:

-Charge-independent ($ A^{\prime} $, left) and charge-dependent ($ M^{\prime} $, right) residual scale differences from using $ {\mathrm{J}/\psi} \to\mu\mu $, $ \Upsilon{\textrm{(1S)}}\to\mu\mu $, and $ \mathrm{Z}\to\mu\mu $ events.
+Charge-independent ($ A^{\prime} $, left) and charge-dependent ($ M^{\prime} $, right) residual scale differences between data and simulation, after applying the corrections derived from the $ {\mathrm{J}/\psi} \to\mu\mu $ event sample.
+The scale differences are evaluated separately in $ {\mathrm{J}/\psi} \to\mu\mu $, $ \Upsilon{\textrm{(1S)}}\to\mu\mu $, and $ \mathrm{Z}\to\mu\mu $ events to assess the consistency of the muon momentum scale calibration in the different event samples.
 The charge-independent comparison probes a magnetic-field-like difference, whereas the charge-dependent comparison reflects a misalignment-like term.
 The points with error bars represent the scale parameters and statistical uncertainties associated with the closure test performed with $ {\mathrm{J}/\psi} \to\mu\mu $ (green), $ \Upsilon{\textrm{(1S)}}\to\mu\mu $ (red), and $ \mathrm{Z}\to\mu\mu $ (blue) events.
 The yellow band represents the corresponding statistical uncertainty in the calibration parameters derived from the $ \mathrm{J}/\psi $ calibration sample.
 The filled gray band shows this uncertainty scaled by a factor of 2.1, as described in the text.
-The $ \chi^2 $ values correspond to the compatibility of the scale parameters with zero for the closure test performed with $ \mathrm{Z}\to\mu\mu $ events and take into account the statistical uncertainties for these parameters, as well as for the calibration parameters derived from the $ \mathrm{J}/\psi $ sample, without additional scaling.
+The $ \chi^2 $ values correspond to the compatibility of the scale parameters with zero for the closure test performed with $ \mathrm{Z}\to\mu\mu $ events.
+The statistical uncertainties for these parameters, as well as for the calibration parameters derived from the $ \mathrm{J}/\psi $ sample (without the 2.1 uncertainty scaling factor applied), are taken into account.
 The calibration parameter uncertainties are fully uncorrelated from the Z and $ \Upsilon{\textrm{(1S)}} $ closure test uncertainties, but very strongly correlated with the $ \mathrm{J}/\psi $ closure uncertainties, since they use the same data.

 png pdf